 Propane Handling & Exchange Course

-Certify your employees to safely handle propane fuel tanks used in commercial and industrial settings.
-This Online Propane Cylinder Handling Course is consistent with OSHA 1910.110 Storage and Handling of Liquified Petroleum Gases Code in the United States and will provide certification for handling and exchanging propane cylinders safely.
-This course will certify that participants will understand the components of a propane cylinder, the science behind propane use and storage, safe usage, and the legal requirements to work with propane.
+Get your employees certified to safely handle propane fuel tanks used in commercial and industrial settings.
+This Online Propane Cylinder Handling Course lines up with OSHA 1910.110 Storage and Handling of Liquified Petroleum Gases Code in the United States and provides certification for handling and exchanging propane cylinders safely.
+By the end of it, participants will understand the components of a propane cylinder, the science behind how propane works and gets stored, safe usage practices and the legal requirements that come with working around propane.

 Propane Handling and Exchange Online Course